What are the best batteries for whole-home backup in 2025?

 Number of batteries31

-Appliances powered during outagesEntire home Critical loads (Refrigerator, internet, phone, computer, some lights)
+Appliances powered during outagesEntire home Critical loads (refrigerator, internet, phone, computer, some lights)

 *Prices reflect the federal tax credit but don't include solar panels, which you'll need to keep your battery charged during an outage.

-To power your entire home during an outage, you’ll need a battery system that is about the size of your daily electricity load (about 30 kilowatt-hours (kWh) on average).
-Comparatively, partial-home battery backup systems usually store around 10 to 15 kWh
+• Whole-home battery backup systems can power your entire home in the event of an outage.
+You’ll need a battery system that’s about the size of your daily electricity load—about 30 kilowatt-hours (kWh) on average.

-Given that power outages are infrequent in most parts of the country, a partial-home battery backup system is generally all you’ll need.
+Given that long-duration power outages are infrequent in most parts of the country, a partial-home battery backup system is generally all you’ll need.
 But, if your utility isn’t always reliable for power, whole-home battery backup may be the way to go.

 How much of my house can I run on a battery?